HiassofT/highspeed-sio/README.txt

 The highspeed SIO code at $CC30 first checks if a drive (from
 D1: to D8:) is to be accessed.
 If not, it jumps to $CC10 and thus uses the standard OS code.
+This test is skipped if you patched with SIO2BT support.
+In this case there is no fallback to standard OS code.

 If you look at the source code, you'll notice that it is divided into 2 parts: hisiodet.src and hisiocode.src.
 The first one is the